stutrek/bowling-schedule/README.md

 ### The Algorithm

-The solver uses [parallel tempering](https://en.wikipedia.org/wiki/Parallel_tempering), an advanced form of [simulated annealing](https://en.wikipedia.org/wiki/Simulated_annealing).
-The core idea: imagine trying to solve a jigsaw puzzle by randomly swapping pieces.
-If a swap makes things better, keep it.
-If it makes things worse, sometimes keep it anyway -- to avoid getting stuck in a dead end.
-Run many copies of this process at different levels of "willingness to accept bad swaps," and let them share good solutions with each other.

-The solver is a hybrid GPU+CPU system.
-The GPU runs thousands of parallel chains via wgpu compute shaders ([`solver.wgsl`](solver-native/src/solver.wgsl)), while CPU workers run alongside for refinement.
-The GPU chains are organized into pods of 8 temperature levels with geometric spacing, and the CPU workers each own one partition of the GPU chains.
-The GPU and CPU sides share solutions bidirectionally -- when a GPU chain finds a better schedule than its CPU partition owner, it seeds the CPU worker, and vice versa.
+The solver starts with a random schedule and tries to improve it by making small random changes -- swapping two teams between groups, flipping who plays early vs late, etc. If a change makes the schedule better, it's kept.
+Otherwise it's rejected.
+To speed this up, the solver runs thousands of copies of this process at the same time on a GPU, with CPU workers running alongside for deeper optimization.
+The GPU and CPU sides share their best schedules with each other.

+This approach can get stuck.
+The solver might find a pretty good schedule where every single change makes it worse, even though a much better schedule exists nearby -- it just takes a few bad steps to get there.
+To avoid this, some of the GPU copies are dedicated explorers that accept worse schedules freely, always searching for new starting points.
+When an explorer stumbles onto something promising, it gets passed to the strict copies for fine-tuning.

+The core technique is called [simulated annealing](https://en.wikipedia.org/wiki/Simulated_annealing), the explorer/strict copy structure is [parallel tempering](https://en.wikipedia.org/wiki/Parallel_tempering), and solutions are exchanged between copies using the [Metropolis criterion](https://en.wikipedia.org/wiki/Metropolis%E2%80%93Hastings_algorithm).

 #### Temperature ladder